chopfitzroy/runtime.fm/README.md

 Single page app that powers the [runtime.fm](https://runtime.fm) website!

+### Design

+What started out as wireframing very quickly became quite similar to [neo brutalist](https://bootcamp.uxdesign.cc/the-neubrutalism-or-neo-brutalism-ui-design-trend-641714825fed) design.

+Since then we have become quite found of this style of design and decided to continue in this direction.

 ### Stack

 The site is deployed to [Cloudflare pages](https://pages.cloudflare.com/) and the API is a [PocketBase](https://pocketbase.io/) instance running on [Digital Ocean](https://www.digitalocean.com/).